 All those wishing to participate in the SLS, must submit their fully-completed registration form to the Rally Office via the SLS Classic website (www.slsclassic.nl), including photographs of the car and the crew.
 By sending in the registration information the crew submits to the entry conditions and the provisions in these regulations.
 Subscriptions are personal and can not be transferred to third parties

 4.2 Registration amendments

-The information stated in the registration form may only be amended where these regulations provide for this: Switching cars during the rally is not permitted.
-Breach of this rule will result in exclusion.
-The Organisation Committee may, nevertheless, decide to admit a replacement car to the event, but this will not be counted in the competition.
+The information stated in the registration form may only be amended where these regulations provide for this: Switching cars during the rally is in principal not permitted.